RadialDevGroup/ombudsman/GUEST_PROGRAM.md

 over Slack at least a few hours before the guest arrives.
 The senior developer should notify the team and ensure that the guest is introduced well when they come in.

-In the short term, guests will be added to the Guest Help and Guest General channels on slack.
+In the short term, guests will be added to the Guest Help and Guest General channels on Slack.
 Every employee should turn on notifications to both of these channels.